Western Pygmy Possums

 The Founder

 Having serviced in the military within Australia and Overseas, as a Firefighter in Brisbane and a professional pilot worldwide, he has fulfilled many of his goals.
 In 2017, Kevin was awarded a Bravery Medal (BM) by the Governor General, Sir Peter Cosgrove AK, AC (Mil) CVO, MC (Retd).
-Over the past 12 months, he has planned and now formed the Endangered Species Supporters Australia (EESA) with the assistance of family, friends and sponsors.
-This will involve travelling to as many parts of Australia as possible over a 5-year time frame and ensuring people from all walks of life are aware of the critical numbers of some of Australia’s wonderful species.
+After 12 months of extensive planning, he formed Endangered Species Supporters Australia (EESA) with the assistance of family, friends and sponsors.
+This involves travelling to as many parts of Australia as possible over a 5-year time frame to ensure people from all walks of life are aware of the critical numbers of some of Australia’s wonderful species.

 Endangered Species Supporters Australia is proud to acknowledge the Traditional Owners of country throughout Australia and recognise their continuing connection to land, waters and culture.
 We pay our respect to elders both past, present and emerging, and are committed to, and inspired by, indigenous Australia.
 In acknowledging country, we commit to the relentless pursuit of a united Australia.